-- 9.1 Material properties shall not fall outside the boundaries defined in Section 3. - 9.2 As defined in Section 3, where material and/or engineering mechanics properties are created for load resisting design purposes, the resistance to the applied load shall not exceed the ability of the defined properties to resist those loads using the principles of accepted engineering practice. - 9.3 Vero Wall, Floor and Roof Panels, as described in this TER are subject to the following conditions: - 9.3.1 This TER, when required by the authority having jurisdiction, shall be submitted at the time of permit application. - 9.3.2 Design drawings and calculations shall follow the requirements of this TER and be submitted to the building official for approval. - 9.3.3 Where required by the statutes of the jurisdiction where the building is to be constructed, the design drawings shall be prepared by the RDP for the building licensed in the jurisdiction.
+- 9.1 Material properties shall not fall outside the boundaries defined in Section 3. - 9.2 As defined in Section 3, where material and/or engineering mechanics properties are created for load resisting design purposes, the resistance to the applied load shall not exceed the ability of the defined properties to resist those loads using the principles of accepted engineering practice. - 9.3 This TER, when required by the authority having jurisdiction, shall be submitted at the time of permit application. - 9.4 Design drawings and calculations shall follow the requirements of this TER and be submitted to the building official for approval. - 9.5 Where required by the statutes of the jurisdiction where the building is to be constructed, the design drawings shall be prepared by the RDP for the Building licensed in the jurisdiction.